 Nuclear Power Stations

-Submertec cameras and lights are in use at a number of sites for use in fuel ponds and during decommissioning.
+Submertec Spyball cameras and lights are in use at a number of sites for use during decommissioning and in fuel ponds.

 The Underwater Floodlight model UFL-150MH produces very wide and powerful lighting that is equivalent to almost 700 watts of Halogen lighting.
 This high efficiency together with improved lamp life results in better illumination and significantly lower running costs.